dbpedia/table-extractor/README.md

 ###**Example of verbose usage**

-In a domain like basketball player, you can observe these `domain_settings` files.
+In a domain like basketball player, you can observe these `domain_settings.py` files.
 The first one refers to verbose 1 while the second one is related to verbose 2.
 You can use this parameter to simplify your work over all different domains.
 ```
 ### VERBOSE VALUE: 1
 # Example page where it was found this section: Kobe_Bryant